-Facing popular protests, a secessionist movement in the south, a spiraling security crisis, and a deep fracturing of political factions, Yemen's political elite acceded to the Gulf initiative in 2011, which established a caretaker transitional government.
-The agreement signed in Riyadh stipulated a two-year transitional period and created a National Dialogue Conference (NDC) as a forum to solve the country's political problems.
-The results of the National Dialogue will form the basis for a new constitution, and Yemenis will then elect a new government to conclude the transitional period.
+Since the "Arab Spring," the state of Yemen has essentially ceased to function.
+Facing popular protests, a secessionist movement in the south, a spiraling security crisis, and a deep fracturing of political factions, Yemen's ruling elites acceded to an initiative in 2011 establishing a caretaker transitional government.
+During the two-year transition period stipulated by the agreement, a National Dialogue Conference (NDC) was established as a forum to solve the country's political problems and provide a basis for creating a new constitution.
+Elections anticipated for February 2014 under the new constitution would cement the new foundations of the state after more than twenty years under President Ali Abdullah Saleh.